OpenCBM/OpenCBM/xum1541/README.txt

 Tasks
 =====
 Bugs:
+- Build with Win2k DDK to support older versions
-- Update IEC read routine
+- Update IEC read routine timing
 - Resetting an interrupted command actually does two resets
+- Figure out which loops don't check Timer abort routine yet.
+  Add Timer checking back into nib routines.
+- ZF watchdog fire during nibread of Alternate Reality (user ATT)
 - Star Commander needs testing as it may not work with the xum1541
 - The USBKEY firmware fails to enter bootloader mode from software.
   This will eventually be fixed but is not a big deal since that board has hardware buttons to do the same function.
 The ZoomFloppy works fine.
-- Test for cbmcopy hangs but not for 1581: cbmcopy_fill.sh mass 1541 -t p

 Improvements:
 - Add SRQ nibbling support